-For its price, you can enjoy a wide variety of built-in sounds and kits, without making your neighbors and roommates complain.
-While the kit has few limitations further discussed below, the Surge kit still ranks as one of the best electronic kits tested and recommended by several drummers worldwide.
+For its price, you can enjoy a wide variety of built-in sounds and drum kits, without making your neighbors and roommates complain.
+While this electronic drum kit has few limitations further discussed below, the Surge kit still ranks as one of the best electronic kits tested and recommended by several drummers worldwide.

 What’s in the Box?

 Upon buying the Alesis Surge Mesh kit, you’ll get the following items packaged and delivered carefully:

 - Alesis Surge Sound Module with full LCD screen

 - 3 pieces of 8-inch dual-zone tom pads